-\begin{Remark} \emph{(Rationality of Assumption \ref{as5})} The assumption on the bounded delays is widely discussed in the existing works \cite{chang2016asynchronous,wang2022composite,tian2020achieving,zhou2018distributed}.
-The communication delays can be heterogeneous and time varying as long as the uniform upper bound can be known.
+\begin{Remark} The assumption on the bounded delays is widely discussed in the existing works \cite{chang2016asynchronous,wang2022composite,tian2020achieving,zhou2018distributed}.
 To access the outdated data, buffers can be established \cite{zhang2019asyspa,feyzmahdavian2016asynchronous,tian2020achieving}, where the data is stamped with step index $t$, such that the historical data at a specific step can be read by the agents. \end{Remark}